rohitpatwa/leetcode/Readme.md

 198. House Robber : We create an arr dp which hold max val till that point.
 At each i, max_val = max(dp[i-2] + nums[i], dp[i-1])
 70. Climbing Stairs : At each step, number of ways to climb is equal to (dp[i-1] + dp[i-2]).
 We can take 1 step from i-1 and 2 steps from i-2.
 78. Subsets : Simulate picking and not picking every element within a heler function.
 Pick next value, recurse, backtrack.
 Add every combi to res.
-46. Permutations : Pop first char and send the remaining array to a magic funciton which returns all perms.
-Place popped char at all positions in each perm.
-46. Permutations : Simulate swapping branches of a tree.
-Call helper with l pointer. for i in range(l, n), swap i, l.
-Recurse with l+1, backtrack
 22. Generate Parentheses : Open parenthesen < n and closed parantheses < open.
 Keep recursing and backtrackting to generate all combinations.
 62. Unique Paths : 2 ways to solve [dp, maths]. dp[i][j] = dp[i-1][j] + dp[i][j-1].
 213. House Robber II : Same as House Robber problem.
 This time we find max loot from [0:n-1] and [1:n] separately and return max of these.
 300. Longest Increasing Subsequence : DP problem, O(n^2).
 Initiate lis=[1]*n.
 If A[i]>A[j] and lis[j]>=lis[i]: lis[i] = lis[j] + 1.
-5. Longest Palindromic Substring : Iterate through the array, at each step expand from middle and find longest palindrome.
-Cover odd and even cases of plaindromes.
 139. Word Break : Create a list named dp. dp[i] means if or not we can reach char i using wordDict.
 Run 2 pointers on s.
 If dp[j] and s[j:i] in wordDict: dp[i]=True.
 647. Palindromic Substrings : Iterate over the str and in each itr call expand(i, i) and expand(i, i+1).
 In expand func, expand on right and left and count palindromes.
 520. Detect Capital : Check if word is all upper or all lower. elif check if word is one capital and all lower.
 Else return False.